-Anna Kavanaugh is an American writer from the state of Oregon in the Pacific Northwest where she was raised and still currently resides.
+Anna Kavanaugh is an American writer and producer from the state of Oregon in the Pacific Northwest where she was raised and still currently resides.
 Reclusive and private about her personal life, it is here she is surrounded by the wildlife and natural tranquility she loves.
 She is also a motivational speaker, environmentalist, and human rights advocate who is deeply committed to progressive change and promoting a kinder world.
-She is the President/CEO of Living Eden Media, LLC and also Founder/Director of The Anna Kavanaugh Charitable Foundation.
+She is the President/CEO of Living Eden Media and Founder/Director of The Anna Kavanaugh Charitable Foundation.
 Her work has achieved recognition for its challenge to contemporary idealogies through intrepid storylines that draw debate.
-Noted for her experimentally driven fiction, meticulous dedication to research, and the hybridization of genre, she is described as a bold and unique force in provocative storytelling through innovative and magnetic prose.
-In the early years of her career, fans affectionately coined the phrase "The Kavanaugh Klinch" as a commonly understood terminology when reading and discussing her novels.
+Noted for her experimentally driven fiction, meticulous dedication to research, and the hybridization of genre, she has been described as a boldly unique force in provocative storytelling through innovative and magnetic prose.
+In the early years of her career, fans affectionately assigned her work the phrase, "The Kavanaugh Klinch," as a light-hearted commonly understood terminology when reading and discussing her novels.